 To enter current-output mode for each DAC channel, disable the respective IOUT-PDN-X bits in the COMMON-CONFIG register, and set the respective VOUT-PDN-X bits in the same register to Hi-Z power-down mode.
 Select the desired current-output range by writing to the IOUT-RANGE-X bit in the DAC-X-IOUT-MISC-CONFIG register.
 To minimize leakage in current-output mode, disconnect the FBx pin.
 For the best power-on glitch performance, program the NVM with IOUT mode using the smallest output range before powering on the output channel, and then immediately program the DAC code and desired output range.
-The transfer function of the output current is shown in Equation 5.
+The transfer function of the output current is shown in Equation 4.

-$$I{OUT} = \frac{DAC_DATA \times (I{MAX} - I{MIN})}{2^8} + I{MIN}$$ (5)
+$$I{OUT} = \frac{DAC_DATA \times (I{MAX} - I{MIN})}{2^8} + I{MIN}$$ (4)

-- DAC_DATA is the decimal equivalent of the binary code that is loaded to the DAC-X-DATA bit as specified in Section 7.6.8.
+- DAC_DATA is the decimal equivalent of the binary code that is loaded to the DAC-X-DATA bit as specified in Section 7.6.8 for all variants or Section 7.6.19 for DAC43204.
 DAC_DATA ranges from 0 to 255. - I{MAX} is the signed maximum current in the IOUT-RANGE-X setting as specified in Section 7.6.5. - I{MIN} is the signed minimum current in the IOUT-RANGE-X setting as specified in Section 7.6.5.